mostazio/game_of_shutl/README.md

     }

-## Feature Two - Variable Prices By Distance
+## Feature Two - Variable Prices By Distance - DONE

 The price we charge depends on the distance between two postcodes.
 We won't implement postcode geocoding here, so instead let's use a basic formula for working out the price for a quote between two postcodes.
 The process is to take the base-36 integer of each postcode, substract the delivery postcode from the pickup postcode and then divide by 1000.
 If the result is negative, turn it into a positive.